coolwebcreations/jmaterialized/README.md

 # jmaterialized
-Joomla!
-Material Design Template using MaterializedCSS
+A Joomla! materialdesign Template by using materialize CSS